anushamunir24/AI-and-Machine-Learning-Foundation/README.md

-# DecodeLabs AI Internship Portfolio

-Welcome to my central repository for the **DecodeLabs AI Industrial Training **.
-This portfolio contains all the foundational and advanced machine learning projects completed during the internship program.

----

 ## Repository Structure & Project Directory

 Every project inside this repository is well-documented and contains its own dedicated application script along with an isolated `README.md` explaining its core logic and metrics.